jossyfresh/EduAssist/Backend/API.md

 ---

+**Note:**

-All endpoints require authentication.
-See the main API documentation for authentication and error response details.
+- All endpoints require authentication.
+Use a valid JWT Bearer token in the `Authorization` header.
+- The request body for creating/updating a course must be a JSON object (not a list or other type).
+- If you see `"value is not a valid dict"`, make sure you are sending a JSON object, not an array or other type.